gbv/login-server/README.md

 ### Dependencies
 login-server requires Node.js >= 14 and access to a [MongoDB database](https://docs.mongodb.com/manual/installation/).

+Note: There seems to be an [unresolved database connection issue](https://github.com/gbv/login-server/issues/98) when using Node.js 17 or later on ARM64 devices.
+Please use Node.js 16 in that case.

 ### Clone and Install
 ```bash
 git clone https://github.com/gbv/login-server.git